ElectroVerse8/rail_servo/README.md

 ## Startup behavior

+The travel range and the location of switch&nbsp;1 are configurable in the firmware.
 When the ESP32 boots it performs a full homing sequence:

-1. It homes toward switch 1 to establish the negative end at −15&nbsp;cm.
+1. It first seeks switch&nbsp;1 and assigns the configured `home1PosCm` value to the current position.
-2. It then moves to find switch 2 and switch 3, storing their positions.
+2. It then scans toward the positive end to record the positions of switches 2 and 3.
-3. After all switches are detected the current position is reset to zero and the web interface becomes available.
+3. Once switch&nbsp;3 (or the maximum range) is reached, that location becomes position zero and the web interface becomes available.

 See `servo_rail.ino` for the firmware.